programster/Meilisearch-Demo/README.md

 # Meilisearch-Demo
 A demo example of using melisearch in PHP for searching uploaded documents.

+When deployed, this will show you a form for uploading documents and a form for searching.
+When you upload documents, the site makes sure to take the hash of the document to prevent uploading the exact same document twice.
+The tool will try and convert the document to a string format that can be searched, and gets passed to Meilisearch.

+When you enter a search into the search form, it performs a Meilisearch and returns the JSON response.

+It would be good to:
+* Add drag and drop for mass uploading lots of files.
+* Add metadata fields to upload form (title, description, tags).
+* Ability to edit uploaded document metadata.
+* Pretty view of search results with ability to download the documents.

 ## Build
 1. Navigate to the `app/` folder.
 1. Run `composer install`